TchilDill/openpile/docs/source/lateralsoilmodels.rst

 * :math:`\sigma^{\prime}` is the vertical effective stress

 .. %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-.. _API-clay:
+.. _API-lat-clay:

 API clay
 --------

-The p-y formulation called API clay is based on the work conducted by Matlock (1970) (see [Matl70]_).
+The lateral soil model called API clay is based on the work conducted by Matlock (1970) (see [Matl70]_).

+OpenPile's use of this model is done by calling the following class in a layer:

+* :py:class:`openpile.soilmodels.API_clay`

+This soil model provides soil springs as given by the function(s):

+* :py:func:`openpile.utils.py_curves.api_clay`

-The API clay formulation is presented in both the API and DNVGL standards, see [DNV-RP-C212]_ and [API2GEO-2011]_.
+The p-y clay formulation is presented in both the API and DNVGL standards, see [DNV-RP-C212]_ and [API2GEO-2011]_.

-The below section describes how this model is formulated and computed by openpile.

 .. note::
     From an undrained shear strength of 96 kPa (assumed as the threshold at which a clay is considered stiff),